-When you meet someone who is everything you ever wanted, needed and more, you are living your dreams with them at the start, in that idealisation stage of the relationship, and that is the reality of that moment in time, you see it you believe in it, it feels so good and you want to hold onto it and never let it go.
+When you meet someone who is everything you ever thought you wanted, needed and more, as you are living your dreams with them at the start, in that idealisation stage of the relationship, and that is your reality of that moment in time, you see it you believe in it, it feels so good.
+You want to hold onto it and never let it go.

 It’s hard to walk away from any relationship.
-It’s hard walking away from someone you fell so deeply in love with, walking away from a narcissistic relationship takes courage and strength,
+It’s hard walking away from someone you fell so deeply in love with.
+Walking away from a narcissistic relationship takes courage and strength.

-When it comes to narcissistic people it’s even harder to do, as your mind is in a state of confusion and stress, with two different reality’s playing out, as they manipulate through gaslighting, projection and blame shifting, so you end up blaming yourself and believe you’re at fault, if only you’d change you’d get that person you met back, that person who is just an illusion.
+When it comes to narcissistic people, it’s even harder to do, as your mind is in a state of confusion and stress, with two different reality’s playing out, as they manipulate through gaslighting, projection and blame-shifting, so you end up blaming yourself and believe you’re at fault.
+Thinking if only you’d change, you’d get that person you met back, that person who is just an illusion.

-As the power struggle continues whilst you’re trying to keep true to yourself and they are trying to keep control within their own lives and over you.
-Whenever you give in, that person you met reappears, leaving you doubting their bad behaviour and to believe it’s all your fault.
+As the power struggle continues while you’re trying to keep true to yourself and they are trying to keep control within their own lives and over you.
+Whenever you give in, that person you met reappears, leaving you doubting their bad behaviour and believing it’s all your fault.
 It was never your fault.

-The narcissist is also living in a state of mixed realities, deep down they are insecure and vulnerable constantly searching for someone to fix them, and when their inner faults are not fixed they will then punish people, as they only want the reality and can only cope with the reality that they are good and everyone else is bad, where most people can see their own faults narcissistic people can not, and the toxic relationship is formed.
+The narcissist is also living in a state of mixed realities, deep down, they are insecure and vulnerable, continually searching for someone to fix them, and when their inner faults are not fixed, they will then punish people, as they only want their reality.
+They can only cope with the reality that they are good and everyone else is bad, where most people can see their own faults narcissistic people can not, and the toxic relationship is formed.

-You have one partner that is hurting and will take everyone down to heal that hurt, and another who’s might have been hurting before and will definitely be hurting during the relationship, that’s doing their best to heal the other person not realising it only harms themselves, both end up full off inner turmoil and self-harm, the narcissist in a negative way, yet blaming all others, you doing your best to help, yet blaming yourself and it brings you more pain and discomfort.
+You have one partner that is hurting and will take everyone down to heal that hurt.
+Another who might have been hurting before and will definitely be hurting during the relationship that’s doing their best to heal the other person not realising it only harms themselves, both end up full of inner turmoil and self-harm, the narcissist in a negative way, yet blaming all others, you are doing your best to help, yet blaming yourself.
+It brings you more pain and discomfort.

 Love bombing.
-Narcissists know how to hook people in, this is a manipulation tactic to feed you that false reality, making you believe and feel like the luckiest person alive, that you’re living out your dream.
-Then confuse you when they stop acting this way, causing cognitive dissonance as your mind is trapped between reality’s and beliefs, also trauma bonding the dopamine released from the high and the cortisol from the stress of the lows.
+The idealisation stage.
+Narcissists know how to hook people in.
+This is a manipulation tactic to feed you that false reality, making you believe and feel like the luckiest person alive, that you’re living out your dream.
+Then this confuses you when they stop acting this way, causing cognitive dissonance as your mind is trapped between reality’s and beliefs, also trauma bonding the dopamine released from the high and the cortisol from the stress of the lows.

 Gratitude.
-We all know people make mistakes and when you’ve seen how good they can act you make excuses for bad behaviour as no one is perfect.
+We all know people make mistakes, and when you’ve seen how good they can act, you make excuses for bad behaviour as no one is perfect.
 Their gaslighting of events helps keep you in a trance.
-If they provoke and you react, then you’ve got reactive abuse, which the narcissist will blow way out of proportion as to why everything is your fault, yet with projection and blame shifting. they will play down the part they played or any wrongdoing on their part.
-You can always find evidence of when they are a good person, again causing that inner conflict within your own mind, finding ways to make excuses for the bad and focus in the good.
+If they provoke and you react, then you’ve got reactive abuse, which the narcissist will blow way out of proportion as to why everything is your fault, yet with projection and blame-shifting.
+They will play down the part they played or any wrongdoing on their part.
+You can always find evidence of when they are a good person, again causing that inner conflict within your own mind, finding ways to make excuses for the bad and focus in on the good.
 They will do their best to make you feel grateful when they have done something for you.
 Yet make you feel bad if you don’t do something for them.

 Empathy.
-You have high levels of empathy within you, do your best to relate to how others feel and help them best you can try to heal them, help them and give way too much of yourself, you have compassion and understanding and want to help people through their pain, unfortunately you’ll give and give and give and all the narcissist will do is keep taking.
+You have high levels of understanding within you, do your best to relate to how others feel and help them best you can try to heal them, help them and give way too much of yourself.
+You have compassion and understanding and want to help people through their pain.
+Unfortunately, you’ll give and give and give, and all the narcissist will do is keep taking.

 Guilt, the guilt of walking away, guilt of not trying, then the guilt of splitting up the family, guilt of the past.